Executive Order 10450: Repealing the order

-In 1975, the U.S. Civil Service Commission ended a ban on gays and lesbians in the federal civil service.
-In 1977, the State Department lifted a policy barring gays from employment in the Foreign Service.
+In 1975, the U.S. Civil Service Commission ended a ban on gay and lesbian individuals in the federal civil service.
+In 1977, the State Department lifted a policy barring gay individuals from employment in the Foreign Service.
 Around the same time, the IRS ended its policy of requiring "homosexual education and charity groups to publicly state that homosexuality is a 'sickness, disturbance, or diseased pathology'" before obtaining section 501 tax-exempt status.

 The order's language restricting national security access based on sexual orientation was also repealed in 1995 when President Bill Clinton signed Executive Order 12968, which stated that "The United States Government does not discriminate on the basis of race, color, religion, sex, national origin, disability, or sexual orientation in granting access to classified information."
 The order's language concerning employment and sexual orientation was also repealed when Clinton signed Executive Order 13087 in 1998.

 The order was explicitly repealed in 2017, when President Barack Obama signed Executive Order 13764, the last of his Administration.